-Grades: 9-12, Pre-Reg: None
+Grades: 9-12

-The Concert Band will share the beautiful by performing a range of music genres.
+The Concert Band class applies a performance-based approach to the study of music.
 No previous experience is required.
-The band will perform in at least two concerts.
-Students must provide their own instruments.
-Students who already play an instrument may continue playing that instrument.
-Students who do not have experience with an instrument may try some instruments at the beginning of the course but may or may not be assigned their first-choice instrument, depending on the makeup of the band.
+The band will perform in at least two concerts, and attendance at these concerts is required.
+Students need to provide their own instruments.
+Students who already play an instrument will be able to continue playing that instrument.
+Students who do not have experience with an instrument will have the opportunity to try some instruments at the beginning of the course but may or may not be assigned their first-choice instrument, depending on the makeup of the band.
 Possible instruments include flute, clarinet, saxophone, trumpet, and trombone.
-This is a year-long course.
+This is a year-long course that may be taken multiple times for credit.